Michael D Daniels-James

 Freedman lives in the Old 4th Ward, Atlanta, Georgia.

 Member since 2015

-Matthew J. Lee is an attorney at the firm of Solomon Baggett, LLC, where he represents businesses and individuals in matters related to Creditor’s Rights, Bankruptcy, Civil and Commercial Litigation, Dispute Resolution, Landlord-Tenant, Real and Personal Property Foreclosure and General Corporate law.
+Matthew J. Lee is an attorney at the Wright Law Group, PLLC, where he represents businesses in matters related to Creditor’s Rights, Bankruptcy, Civil and Commercial Litigation, Dispute Resolution, Landlord-Tenant, Real and Personal Property Foreclosure and General Corporate law.

-Matt is a member of the State Bar of Georgia, where is a member of the Creditor’s Rights and Bankruptcy sections and is admitted to practice in the U.S. District Courts for the Northern and Middle Districts of Georgia.
+Matt is admitted to the State Bar of Georgia, and is a member of the State Bar’s Creditor’s Rights and Bankruptcy sections.
+He is also admitted to practice in the U.S. District Courts for the Northern, Middle, and Southern Districts of Georgia.
 He is a graduate of Georgia State University College of Law and has a B.A. in Economics from Transylvania University in Lexington, Kentucky.

-In addition to AGLCC, Matt is also an active member of the Stonewall Bar Association of Georgia, the statewide organization for LGBT and allied lawyers, judges, and legal professionals.
+In addition to OGBA, Matt has also been an active member of the Stonewall Bar Association of Georgia, the statewide organization for LGBT and allied lawyers, judges, and legal professionals.
 During his involvement with Stonewall, he has served as a Student Member of the Board of Directors, Chair of the Perimeter-area networking group, member of the Outreach Committee and as a mentor for LGBT law students.

 Matt is a native Kentuckian and lifelong Kentucky Wildcats fan.
-He moved to Atlanta in 1999 and he and his partner Tim currently live in Midtown.
+He moved to Georgia in 1999 and he and his husband Tim live in Downtown Atlanta.

 Bio coming soon.

 Member since 2015, Partner since 2017